 The National Institute of American History and Democracy began in academic year 2001-2002 as a partnership between the College of William and Mary and the Colonial Williamsburg Foundation.
 The intial start-up grant came from two Congressional awards.
 The purpose of the institute is to provide interdisciplinary programs that instruct students in early American history, material culture, museum studies, and public history.

 The Pre-Collegiate Program in Early American History began in Summer 2002.
-Students from throughout the United States, Europe, and Hong Kong have attended the program.
+Students from throughout the United States, plus Europe, South America, the Caribbean, and Asia have attended the program.
 Students earn four hours of college credit for an in-depth study in American history.
 The program courses are taught "on site" at the numerous historic locations in eastern Virginia.
-More than 900 students have attended the program thus far.
+More than 1,270 students have attended the program thus far.
 High school students may attend who are rising juniors, rising seniors and graduating seniors.

 The Williamsburg Semester-in-Residence Program began in 2005-2006.
 This program brings undergraduates and post graduates from other colleges and universities to study for one semester at William and Mary.
 These students enroll in 12 hours of study.
 They take classes offered in the Collegiate Program.

 [[cswhit, Dr. Carolyn S. Whittenburg]] is the Director of the National Institute of American History and Democracy.

 [[jpwhit, Dr. James P. Whittenburg]] serves as the NIAHD Director of Instruction.
 He is the Pullen Professor of History in the Lyon G. Tyler Department of History.